fragnix/fragnix/README.md

 Fragnix does dead code elimination by design.
 Because the dead code elimination is static it helps to avoid compilation of large parts of programs.
 This should speed up compilation.

-### Used code is obvious and explicit
+### Which code you use is obvious and explicit

 Find out if the code you rely on uses certain unsafe features.
 Find out if you are affected by a security vulnerability.
-Find out if any used function is deprecated.
+Find out if any function you use is deprecated.

 ### Cache compilation results forever

-Fragnix hashes slices.
+Fragnix uniquely identifies code fragments by a hash.
 We can cache the compilation results based on this hash even across machines.

-### Display execution results on platform
+### Browse through code

+There will be an online platform to browse through code.
 If we have a code snippet that describes for example a picture or a piece of music we can show that picture or a player for the music right next to the code.

 ### Integration with source control